 YouTube to watch the YouTube video.

-In a standing position, with your feet around hip-width apart and toes pointed forward.
+In a standing position, your feet are hip-width apart, and your toes are pointed forward.
 Move into a squat position.
 Return to the starting position, reaching overhead and bending to the side.

-In the squatting position, we are working on improving the movement and range of motion in the ankles, knees and hips.
-In reaching overhead and the side bend, we are working on shoulder and spinal mobility and movement, especially with side flexion with the spine moving side-to-side.
+In the squatting position, we are working on improving the movement and range of motion in the ankles, knees, and hips.
+We are working on the shoulder and spinal mobility and movement in reaching overhead and the side bend.
+Especially with side flexion with the spine moving side-to-side as a mobility exercise.

 Perform one set of 3 reps, progressing to 5 reps.
-Move in a smooth, controlled manner with a quick stop at the end with light intensity.
+Move smoothly, controlled manner with a quick stop at the end with light intensity.